CS196Illinois/lecture-notes-sp19/PythonBasics.md

 **If you wish to learn more about any of these datatypes, you can go [here](https://realpython.com/python-data-types/#boolean-type-boolean-context-and-truthiness)**

 ### Variables
 You may have noticed something odd when I was discussing variables above.
-In CS125, you will have learned to define an `int` variable `myNumber` as follows.
+In CS125, you will have learned to define an `int` variable `myNumber` as follows in java.
 ```java
 int myNumber = 5
 ```